Over the past month, I’ve observed several businesses asking customers for “reviews.”

-My auto mechanic fixed a strange rattling noise on my car that was bugging me… and instead of charging me for it (I was more than happy to pay them SOMETHING for that service) — they declined to take my money.
+My auto mechanic fixed a strange rattling noise on my car that was bugging me… and instead of charging me for it (I was more than happy to pay them for that service) — they declined to take my money.
 Instead, they asked if I would write them a review on Google or Yelp.

 My nail salon — instead of charging me full price for the manicure I purchased (which I was very happy with) — insisted that I accept a $10 off “coupon” that I didn’t need or want…Then they asked me to write a review for them on Yelp.

-In a podcast that I listen to, the speakers frequently ask listeners to write reviews for their podcast, in exchange for a free book of their choice by the author.
+In a podcast I listen to, the speakers frequently ask listeners to write reviews for their podcast, in exchange for a free book of their choice by the author.

 In all of these cases, something didn’t sit right with me.